-However, as the decade closed, other areas, most notably water and wastewater treatment facilities together with solid waste management continued to pose significant challenges, particularly in the light of the country's ambitions to join the EU.
+However, other areas including wastewater treatment facilities and solid waste management continued to pose significant challenges, particularly in the light of the country's ambitions to join the EU.
 This led to a major programme of infrastructure investment and the extensive updating and modernisation of environmental legislation, largely intended to facilitate an eventual full harmonisation with European law.

 Under the three-year terms of the original BOT contract, transfer was scheduled for June 2007.
 The final acceptance certificate (FAC) for Adana West was granted along with a further one-year contract for operational management to WABAG until June 2008.

-The process train employs a conservative approach, using screening, primary settlement, trickling filters and conventional activated sludge methods.
-Subsequent treatment of the raw and excess activated sludges is by anaerobic digestion, with biogas energy recovery which contributes around 50% of the operating requirement.
-After dewatering and thickening, the resultant sludge-cake is used for beneficial land application.
+The process train employs a conservative approach, using screening, primary settlement, trickling filters, and conventional activated sludge methods.
+Subsequent treatment of the raw and excess activated sludges is by anaerobic digestion, with biogas energy recovery that contributes around 50% of the operating requirement.
+After dewatering and thickening, the resultant sludge is used for beneficial land application.

 Initially, the plants were intended to accept a daily flow of around 250,000m³ (Adana West) and 210,000m³ (Adana East) but this might rise to a combined capacity of 520,000m³/d by 2025, representing a projected equivalent population of 2.6 million.

 Adana Metropolitan Municipality was the project sponsor.
-The plants were constructed by the ASKY Consortium, which comprises Va Tech Wabag, Serco Group, Yüksel Construction and Ener Construction.
+The plants were constructed by the ASKY Consortium, which comprises Va Tech Wabag, Serco Group, Yüksel Construction, and Ener Construction.

 Hidrotek was the process system consultant and the Montgomery Watson / Sigmatek consortium supervised the storm-water canal construction.